Email newsletters are a hit among your prospects and online audiences. If you don’t have one, you’re missing out on an ample opportunity.

 If you’re new to email marketing and have not yet collected any subscribers – no worries; Sender’s got you covered.
 Start collecting email contacts with our popup or signup forms by selecting the forms section on the main dashboard.

-Link the newly created form to a new email list, and then publish or schedule your designed email to be sent to this new email list.
+Use the signup forms template library to create a sign-up form quickly and link the newly created form to a new email list.
+Then publish or schedule your designed email to be sent to this new email list.
 Alternatively, you can import your existing subscribers and schedule the email to be sent to your imported subscriber list.

 Every brand or business has a different take on newsletters.
 Some run a periodical that shares company news.
 Others use newsletter audiences to promote their latest offers.
 While you can look around the internet for newsletter ideas, here are some interesting email newsletter examples for you to be inspired from: